-Third, contrasts are one of the easiest tactics that combine reason and passion to clarify your position with a dramatic effect.
-For instance, at the Inaugural address in January 1962, John F. Kennedy said “And so, my fellow Americans: ask not what your country can do for you; ask what you can do for your country.”
-This is a powerful rhythm to draw attention and by polarising two concepts, make it more compelling.
+Third, contrasts are one of the most straightforward strategies for combining logic and emotion to express your position spectacularly.
+“And so, my fellow Americans,” John F. Kennedy stated in his inaugural address in January 1962, “Ask not what your country can do for you; ask what you can do for your country.”
+This calling is a powerful rhythm for attracting attention and making two things more interesting by polarizing them.

-Fourth, rhetorical questions can be used to encourage engagement.
-A good example would be the public speech “I Have a Dream” delivered by American civil rights activist Martin Luther King Jr. This is a masterpiece to discuss the gap between the American dream and reality and inspire over 250,000 civil rights supporters defining moment of the Civil Rights Movement.
+Finally, you can use rhetorical questions to elicit participation.
+The public speech “I Have a Dream” delivered by American civil rights fighter Martin Luther King Jr. is notable.
+This speech is a masterpiece for discussing the divide between the American dream and reality, as well as inspiring nearly 250,000 civil rights supporters during the Civil Rights Movement’s defining moment.

-Sixth, expressions of moral conviction and statements that reflect the emotions of the group.
-This establish the leader’s credibility by revealing the quality of your character to your listeners and making them align themselves with you.
+Sixth, by using moral conviction statements and comments that represent the group’s feelings.
+This technique establishes the leader’s credibility by displaying the qualities of your character to your audience and convincing them to follow you.

 Seventh, charismatic leaders can motivate their followers by setting high goals and demonstrating passion.
 Passion will not emerge unless the leader sincerely believes in the vision and strategic aim.
 Leaders must also exude confidence in the people.